umang-garg21/SNN-Optimum-HW-Compiler/Readme.md

 A best heterogenous core-architecture exploration to be employed during static evaluation for best offline mapping.

+An exploration front for technqiues like Block circulant matrices and systolic dataflow, pipelining

-Frameworks used: PyCARL, Noxim++, CARLSim, Machine Learning, SNN2SDF, ANN to SNN Converter
+Frameworks being used: PyCARL, Noxim++, CARLSim, Machine Learning, SNN2SDF, ANN to SNN Converter